Skip to main content

 • Evidence-based and trauma-informed

-• Individually tailored rather than protocol-driven
+• Individually tailored, not protocol-driven

 • Attuned to nervous system capacity and pacing

-• Designed for complexor long-standing OCD presentations
+• Designed for complex or long-standing OCD

 If you are living with OCD, especially alongside trauma, chronic stress, or medical experiences, a trauma-informed approach may offer a more sustainable path forward.
+Reach out to learn more about whether this approach is right for you.